Discover Rajasthan's regal history through its palaces and forts, and spot big cats in the wild

 One experience not to be missed while staying here is the Heritage Walk, where you’ll get an insight into the hotel’s 113-year history and be regaled with many entertaining tales from yesteryear’s guests.

 When it comes to lunch, popping out for a sandwich is just not how they do it in Mumbai.
 The dabbawalas are a 5,000 strong group who deliver 200,000 lunch boxes every day to offices around the city.
-Every morning the dabbawalas call on homes to pick up dabbas, or lunch boxes, filled with home cooked food prepared for offices workers.
+Every morning the dabbawalas call on homes to pick up dabbas, or lunch boxes, filled with home cooked food prepared for office workers.
 All the boxes look identical but a very well organised and precise system ensures they all end up at the correct desk.
-You'll visit Churchgate Station to see this amazing process in action.
+You’ll visit Churchgate Station to see this amazing process in action.

 Jodhpur